Habibur Rahman Usmani: Career

 After graduation, he was appointed a teacher at Darul Uloom Deoband, and later, in 1907 AD (1325 AH), he was promoted to Deputy Vice-Chancellor, a position he held until 1925 AD (1343 AH).

 In late Jumada al-Ula 1344 AH (early December 1925 AD), he succeeded Hafiz Muhammad Ahmad as Grand Mufti of Hyderabad State.
 He returned to Deoband on 12 Rabi' al-Awwal 1345 AH (late September 1926) and worked as Vice-Chancellor, assisting Hafiz Muhammad Ahmad, who was the Head-VC at the time.
 In late 1928 AD (1347 AH), he was appointed the Vice-Chancellor of Darul Uloom Deoband and remained in this position until his demise in December 1929.

 His students included Shabbir Ahmad Usmani, Manazir Ahsan Gilani, Muhammad Shafi, Habib al-Rahman al-A'zami, Muhammad Idris Kandhlawi, Atiqur Rahman Usmani, Qari Muhammad Tayyib, Badre Alam Merathi, Hifzur Rahman Seoharwi, Saeed Ahmad Akbarabadi, Manzoor Nomani, Yusuf Banuri, and Abdul Hafeez Balyawi.

 In April 1910 (Rabi' al-Awwal 1328 AH), he launched Darul Uloom Deoband's first magazine, Monthly Al-Qasim, and served as its editor until its publication was discontinued in March 1920.
 Later, in Muharram 1344 AH (July 1925 AD), when the magazine was reissued, he resumed his role as editor.
 However, after four years, in 1347 AH (1928), its publication was permanently discontinued.
 Similarly, from Rajab 1332 AH (May 1914) to Jumada al-Ukhra 1339 AH (March 1920), he served as the editor of Monthly Al-Rashid, another Darul Uloom publication, from its inception until it was discontinued.

 Qari Muhammad Tayyib states that Anwar Shah Kashmiri once remarked, "If I am influenced by anyone's knowledge, it is Maulana Habibur Rahman."

 He was an active member of the Jamiat Ulama-e-Hind and presided over its fourth conference held in Gaya, Bihar, between 24 and 26 December 1922 AD (Jumada al-Ula 5–7, 1341 AH), where he delivered the presidential sermon.

-He actively participated in the Khilafat movement and presided over several conferences held in Meerut and Muzaffarnagar, UP, between March and April of 1920.
+He actively participated in the Khilafat movement and presided over several conferences held in Meerut and Muzaffarnagar, UP, between March and April 1920.